Up to 60% off sofas & mattresses — limited‑time deals.

 Metric Score Remarks

-Edge Support 3.8 Fine for brief sits, but the perimeter compresses with longer edge time.
+Edge Support 3.8/5 Fine for quick sits, but the perimeter softens under longer edge use.

-Durability 4.3 Stout offset coil build and no-flip design should hold up well in high-use rooms.
+Durability 4.3/5 The offset-coil build and no-flip design should hold up well in a high-use room.

 Buying Guide

-Choose this mattress if you want a plush, hotel-like surface but still prefer a more classic spring character underneath.
-It tends to fit back sleepers, combo sleepers, and households that want a comfortable “crowd-pleaser” feel without going ultra-soft.
-If you’re very sensitive to partner movement or you rely on a firm edge for dressing, you’ll likely want a different build.
+Choose the Classic if you want a plush, hotel-like surface but still prefer a more traditional spring character underneath.
+It makes the most sense for back sleepers, combination sleepers, and households that want a comfortable crowd-pleaser without going ultra-soft.
+If you're very sensitive to partner movement or rely on a firmer perimeter for dressing, a different build will probably be a better match.

 Limitations

-This is not the best pick for ultra-light sleepers who need very deep shoulder/hip cradling, or for couples who wake easily from partner movement.
-The edge is usable but not confidence-inspiring for long sits, and very hot sleepers may prefer a more ventilated, coil-forward design that feels cooler through the night.
+This isn’t the best pick for ultra-light sleepers who need deeper shoulder and hip cradling, or for couples who wake easily when the other person moves.
+The edge is usable but not especially sturdy for long sits, and very hot sleepers may want a more breathable, coil-forward design.

 Alternatives

-• You want a plush surface without a mushy, sink-in bed
+• You want a plush surface without a mushy, sink-in feel

-• You like a more traditional spring feel with layered comfort foams
+• You like a more traditional spring character with comfort foam on top

 • You need a mattress that can handle frequent, everyday use